+War Memorial.
 Located near the Pine forest, this war memorial is one of the best tourist spots to visit in Dharamshala.
 Here, you will be finding the beautiful GPG College from the British era offering a nostalgic vibe.
-Read more...

-What you will find an exciting thing to know about this place is the fact that this garden is one of the smallest tea regions in all of India.
-Here, you get to explore and discover some of the most scenic gardens which you can find anywhere in the world.
+Tea Garden Dharamshala.
+An exciting thing to know about this place is the fact that this garden is one of the smallest tea regions in all of India.
+Here, you get to explore and discover some of the most scenic gardens which you can't find anywhere else in the world.

-The Bhagsunath Temple is really a great option to explore specifically for those who have an inclination towards spirituality.
-What is really noticeable about this temple is the fact that it is surrounded by some of the most beautiful pools attracting a lot of devotees as well as tourists throughout the year.
+Bhagsunath Temple.
+The Bhagsunath Temple is really a great option to explore, specifically for those who have an inclination towards spirituality.
+What's really noticeable about this temple is the fact that it is surrounded by some of the most beautiful pools attracting a lot of devotees as well as tourists throughout the year.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here